wp-plugins/gwolle-gb/readme.txt

 Gwolle-GB, and you experience problems when submitting guestbook entries, please tell me on the forums, and also tell me which other plugin you use.

+= My reCAPTCHA doesn't show up in the form. =

+If you did enable reCAPTCHA, but didn't get a warning, in most cases it should show your reCAPTCHA.
+It might be that you have JavaScript errors.
+You can check this in the Inspector/console of your browser.

+= I don't get a notification email. =

+First check your spambox in your mailaccount.
+On the settingspage you can change the From address for the email taht is sent.
+Sometimes there are problems sending it from the default address, so this is a good thing to set first.
+If it still doesn't work, request the maillog at your hosting provider, or ask if they can take a look.

 = What capabilities are needed? =

 For moderating comments you need the capability 'moderate_comments'.